-3 ways our trade maps will improve the way you plan your logistics
+3 ways our trade maps can support your planning

 Have you checked out our trade maps?
 If you have, you’d be right in thinking they resemble the public transport maps you see plastered around train and subway stations – which is precisely our intention.

-You could say we have something for everyone: while our high-level trade maps show all trade routes inbound and outbound per region and how they relate to one another, detailed trade maps help customers visualise export routes (load and discharge ports) and import routes (discharge ports only).
+You could say we have something for every need: while our high-level trade maps show all trade routes inbound and outbound per region and how they relate to one another, the detailed trade maps visualise an individual trade lane with all the details needed.

 2. They’re easy to read and understand

-Unlike conventional maps, transit maps aren’t necessarily geographically accurate, but are designed to be easily understood.
-Straight lines illustrate a fixed distance between stations (regardless of physical distance), and the colour-coding of lines allows users to quickly identify a specific route, including any necessary transfer points.
-This is particularly useful when looking at world and trade level, and the WW Ocean trade maps have adopted this.
+Unlike conventional maps, trade maps aren’t necessarily geographically accurate, but are designed to be easily understood.
+Straight lines illustrate a fixed distance between ports (regardless of physical distance), and the colour-coding of lines allows you to quickly identify a specific route, including any necessary transfer points.
+This is particularly useful when looking at a world and trade level.

 3. Extra detail – like transit times – is included